consulo/consulo-dev.github.io/docs/basics/getting_started/update_plugins_format.md

 <plugins>
   <!--
     Each <plugin> element describes one plugin in the repository.
-Required. id - used by JetBrains IDEs to uniquely identify a plugin.
+Required. id - used by Consulo to uniquely identify a plugin.
 Required.
 Must match <id> in plugin.xml url - path to download the plugin JAR/ZIP file.
 Required.
 Must be HTTPS version - version of this plugin.
 Required.
 Must match <version> in plugin.xml -->